preprocessed-connectomes-project/quality-assessment-protocol/index.md

     apt-get update
     apt-get install -y fsl-5.0-complete afni

-### Python Dependencies
+### Python Dependencies and QAP

-QAP requires Numpy, Scipy, Nipype, Nibabel, Nitime, PyYAML, and pandas.
-If you have `pip`, you may install these by typing in the command below:
+QAP requires Numpy, Scipy, Nipype, Nibabel, Nitime, PyYAML, and pandas to run.
+If you have `pip`, you may install all of these and QAP itself by typing in the command below:

-    pip install numpy scipy && pip install nipype nibabel nitime pyyaml pandas

-### QAP

-Once the pre-requisites have been satisfied, you can install the QAP package itself:

     pip install qap